tsalb/lwc-utils/README.md

 ## Installation

-This repo uses APIs from Summer 20 (49.0), so make sure your sandbox/org meets this requirements.

 Currently, this package is in BETA.
 Install will only work on a sandbox / dev org.

 ### With Examples